Disease Guide ·Legg-Calve-Perthes Disease ·2026

 What Is Legg-Calve-Perthes Disease

 Also called avascular necrosis of the femoral head.
-The blood supply to the ball of the hip joint is disrupted during growth, causing the bone to die and collapse.
-The exact cause is unknown but it's believed to be hereditary.
-It typically affects one hip, though both can be involved in 10-15% of cases.
-Almost exclusively affects small breeds under 20 pounds
+Blood supply to the hip ball is disrupted during growth, causing bone death and collapse.
+Hereditary origin, exact cause unknown.
+Typically affects one hip; both involved in 10-15% of cases.
+Almost exclusively small breeds under 20 pounds

 Symptoms - What to Watch For

-Progressive hind leg lameness in a young small-breed dog.
-Limping that gradually worsens over weeks to months.
-Pain when the hip is manipulated.
+Progressive hind leg lameness, worsening over weeks to months.
+Hip pain on manipulation.
 Muscle wasting in the affected leg.
 Reluctance to jump, climb stairs, or play.
-Chewing or licking at the hip area.
+Chewing or licking at hip area.
 Symptoms typically appear at 4-12 months of age

 Diagnosis - $200-$400